robdunn4/QSpice/PID_Controller/README.md

 QSpice forum member @KSKelvin deserves full credit for this component, the excellent documentation, and demonstration files.
 Many thanks for sharing!

+Updated 2024.09.26:  Kelvin updated the code to incorporate recent changes to the QSpice component interface.
+Thanks, Kelvin!

+Note:  You can find Kelvin's excellent QSpice documentation, symbols, and other stuff on his [GitHub repo here](https://github.com/KSKelvin-Github/Qspice/).

 ## Documentation File
 User Guide - Qspice C++ Discrete PID Controller Implementation.pdf